 2012: Baroness Hanham presents to another cohort of students

-2013: Minster Brandon Lewis and Steve Butcher from HEFCE presents certificates to new shared service graduates
+2013: Minister Brandon Lewis and Steve Butcher from HEFCE present certificates to new graduates

-12th February 2013 marked marked a milestone for all those involved in the delivery of public purpose collaborations and shared services.
+12th February 2013 marked a milestone for all those involved in the delivery of collaborative transformation and shared services.